 Blue Flowers in Art and Literature:

 We can see examples of this from Joseph Freiherr con Eichendorff’s poem titled The Blue Flower to C.S.
 Lewis’s use of blue flora as a symbol of longing.
 Blue flowers even appear as a symbol in George R.R.
-Martin’s series A Song of Ice and Fire, known as the television series Game of Thrones.
+Martin’s series A Song of Ice and Fire, also known by the television series Game of Thrones.

 Today, the color blue continues to represent relaxation and serenity.
 Blue flowers make a great gift for various occasions, from a baby’s birth to an anniversary.
 They also work well as an expression of sympathy, as they can symbolize peace and a connection to the divine.